What Happens When Software Companies Are Liable For Security Vulnerabilities?

 My current project is a web application with client-side javascript, running on top of an unknown operating system, connected via the Internet via unknown switches and routers, with the back end with two Linux Virtual machines provided by a vendor whos

 Software Engineers Failed?
-(Score:2)
+(Score:4, Insightful)

 Software engineers have largely failed at security.
 Even with the move toward more agile development and DevOps, vulnerabilities continue to take off.
 More than 10,000 issues will be reported to the Common Vulnerabilities and Exposures project this year.